 Do Catfish Bite In The Rain | Do Catfish Bite After Rain?

-Catfish are more active when it rains, while others think that the weather has no impact on their feeding habits.
+Catfish are more active when it rains, while others think the weather does not impact their feeding habits.

-One thing is for sure – if you want to catch a catfish, you need to use the right bait.
+One thing is for sure – if you want to catch a catfish, you must use the right bait.
 Live bait, such as minnows or worms, will usually work best.
 You can also use artificial lures, such as spinnerbaits or crankbaits.

 Why Do Catfish Bite When It’s Raining?